-Residential daily design flow for AES systems is calculated in accordance with local rules.
+Residential daily design flow for AES systems is calculated in accordance with state and/or local rules.
 Systems servicing more than two residences shall use the commercial specifications detailed in the sizing tables.
 The minimum daily design flow shall be one bedroom for any single-family residential system and 300 gpd for any commercial system.